ibm-cloud-docs/FileStorage/adjustable-iops.md

 This feature is only available in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).

 Clients can’t switch between Endurance and Performance when they adjust their IOPS.
-Users can specify a new IOPS tier or IOPS level for their storage based on the following criteria/restrictions.
+Users can specify a new IOPS tier or IOPS level for their storage based on the following criteria and restrictions.

 - If original volume is Endurance 0.25 tier, IOPS tier can’t be updated.
 - If original volume is Performance with less than or equal to 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in less than or equal to 0.30 IOPS/GB.